andreals/my-restaurant/README.md

 ## Notes

-As it is a language in which there is no architectural "rule", I used some community premises and adhered to some good market practices, which I have been improving since 2018 when I had my first contact with the language in a monolith.
+As it is a language in which there is no architectural "rule", I used some community premises and add to some good market practices, which I have been improving since 2018 when I had my first contact with the language in a monolith.

 ## License